-- Consult with SLT in relation to new attendance initiatives and guidance from DE and review the attendance policy when necessary. - Monitor attendance and punctuality - Use positive incentives to encourage pupils to improve/maintain good attendance - Work closely with Parents, Mrs G Morgan (Education Welfare Officer), Form Teachers, Year Tutors and the Vice Principal - Interview individual pupils/parents regarding attendance when and where necessary.
+- Consult with SLT in relation to new attendance initiatives and guidance from DE and review the attendance policy when necessary. - Monitor attendance and punctuality - Use positive incentives to encourage pupils to improve/maintain good attendance - Work closely with Parents/Carers, Mrs. G. Morgan (Education Welfare Officer), Form Teachers, Year Tutors and the Vice Principal - Interview individual students /parents regarding attendance when and where necessary.